 If you are unsure about when the statute of limitations began to run for your case, you should contact an experienced attorney as soon as possible.
 Waiting too long to pursue your claim could negatively affect your claim.
 For example, you may have difficulty finding a lawyer willing to take on your potential case if the statute of limitations is dangerously close.

-Contact Bentonville, AR Truck Accident Injury Lawyer Ken Kieklak
+Contact Our Bentonville, AR Truck Accident Lawyer Today

 If a truck in Bentonville has hit your car truck or SUV, you may be entitled to compensation for your injuries and other losses.
 Bentonville, Arkansas truck accident lawyer Ken Kieklak can handle your trucking accident case professionally and strategically.
-For your free and confidential consultation, call (479) 316-0438 or contact us online today.
+For your free and confidential consultation with our Bentonville personal injury lawyers, call (479) 316-0438 or contact us online today.